-- People who are retiring or separating FROM the military
+- People who are retiring or separating from the military

-- People who are going TO something else
+- People who are going to something else

 - Perhaps they had a hobby or a side gig that turned profitable, and they’re going to do that full time.

-- Don’t plan for their post-military life
+- They don’t plan for their post-military life.

 What do you think?
 Feel free to post your thoughts in the comments section below.